jessepav/libgdx-wiki-old/Skin.md

 The Skin class stores resources for UI widgets to use.
 It is a convenient container for texture regions, ninepatches, fonts, colors, etc. Skin also provides convenient conversions, such as retrieving a texture region as a ninepatch, sprite, or drawable.

-Skin files from the [libgdx tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point.
+Skin files from the [libGDX tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point.
 You will need: `uiskin.png`, `uiskin.atlas`, `uiskin.json`, and `default.fnt`.
 This enables you to quickly get started using `scene2d.ui` and replace the skin assets later.

 Resources in a skin typically come from a [[texture atlas| Texture-packer#textureatlas]], widget styles and other objects defined using JSON, and objects added to the skin via code.
 Even when JSON is not used, it is still recommended to use Skin with a texture atlas and objects added via code.
 This is much more convenient to obtain instances of drawables and serves as a central place to obtain UI resources.